 - Cookies have a lifespan.
 When they are expired, it affects the possibility to make a conversion.

-- Many users use the ad-blockers in their browsers which delete the cookies.
+- Many users use ad-blockers in their browsers which delete the cookies.
 You cannot reach them using the Cookie-Based Conversion Tracking method.

 Read more about Cookie-Based Conversion Tracking.